Today we will uncover a few key questions that people may have on how to 1031 exchange shopping centers.

 How to Sell Your Shopping Center

-Due to their large stature and high number of moving parts, finding a strong bid for the sale of your shopping mall or strip center may be somewhat difficult.
+Due to their large stature and a high number of moving parts, finding a strong bid for the sale of your shopping mall or strip center may be somewhat difficult.

 Determining the Value of Your Mall or Storefront